fontforge/fontforge/INSTALL-git.md

 With Homebrew installed, first install the dependencies, and then FontForge itself - either the most recent release, or the latest git source code.

+Run the following commands in sequence (that is, wait for each one to complete before running the next):

 ```sh
 # install dependencies;
 brew install python gettext libpng jpeg libtiff giflib cairo pango libspiro czmq fontconfig automake libtool pkg-config glib pango;